 Option 2) With Margin

-Option 2 is also a good idea if you are afraid your printer may not print completely straight or doesn’t print borderless.
+Option # 2 is a good idea if you are afraid your printer may not print completely straight or doesn’t print borderless.
 For this option move your layers to the center of your canvas.

 Step Seven: Export Design as PDF